| My Credits include: |

 per inch and produces a file of approximately 50-60 megabytes.

-We also have the capability of scanning 4x5 transparencies.
+I also have the capability of scanning 4x5 transparencies.
 What we're offering to do for artists is to provide a set of color matched

 images that are properly sized and prepared as Jpegs for the any digital